nileshtrip/MTL/README.md

 # MTL

-Contains Python code to reproduce experiments in the paper "On Meta-Learning of Linear Representations".
+Contains Python code to reproduce experiments in the paper "Provable Meta-Learning of Linear Representations".